paulgreg/UniquePasswordBuilder/README.md

   * a [bookmarklet](http://paulgreg.me/UniquePasswordBuilder),
   * a [Firefox](https://addons.mozilla.org/en-US/firefox/addon/uniquepasswordbuilder-addon) and [Chrome](https://chrome.google.com/webstore/detail/uniquepasswordbuider/egilgkfibealmbllcigihfhglhipnmie) Add-on.

+## Dependencies

+UniquePasswordBuilder is depending on some dependencies in order to be build (gulp) and needs 3 libraries for runtime :

+- argon2-browser 1.5.3
+- scrypt-async 2.0.1
+- font-awesome 4.7.0

+Dependencies are installed via npm.

+The `package-lock.json` file contains the URL from where dependencies are downloaded.

 ## Build the webpage and the bookmarklet

 `npm install && gulp` to build output files in `dist` directory.

 You can run `gulp clean` to remove the `dist` folder.

-## Self-hosting the PWA

-You can simply checkout the branch `gh-pages` (already built) or build the application (see above) then copy the `dist` folder on your server.

 ## Build the Addon

 Gulp generates some files into the addon directory.

-So be sure to launch `gulp` the first time and each time you change JS source files.
+So be sure to launch `npm install && gulp` the first time and each time you change JS source files.

 When ready, use `addon/build.sh` to generate the zip.

+## Self-hosting the PWA

+You can simply checkout the branch `gh-pages` (already built) or build the application (see above) then copy the `dist` folder on your server.

 ## Publish the web page